 Both variants will have the same dimension and use the same IR sensors.

-First the side brushes flings dirt in front or side of the robot towards the counter rotating brushes that then sweep dirt up.
+First, the side brushes fling dirt in front or side of the robot towards the counter-rotating brushes that then sweep dirt up.

 Complete specs can be found here.